Frequently Asked Questions

 Can I upload something I’ve purchased from iTunes or similar?

 No. But you may play music in a lecture, seminar or tutorial provided that your audience consists only of students or academic staff and the music is for the purposes of instruction.

 I want to scan some diagrams and photographs and include them in my PowerPoint presentation.
 Is this permitted?

-The scanning of printed material into electronic form for the purposes of non-commercial research or private study may be regarded as 'fair dealing', but this will not apply to material used for other purposes such as teaching or conference presentations.
+The scanning of printed material into electronic form for the purposes of non-commercial research or private study may be regarded as 'fair dealing', but this will not apply to material used for other purposes such as teaching or for conference presentations.